-The world’s first photograph can be seen in Austin, Texas
+The world’s oldest photograph can be seen in Austin, Texas

-If you search for the world’s first photo, you’ll usually see the top version below, a contrasty image of a view out the studio window of French inventor Joseph Nicéphore Niépce, entitled “View from the Window at Le Gras,” which was printed in 1826.
+If you search the Internet for the world’s oldest photograph, you’ll usually see the top version below, a contrasty image of the view outside the studio window of French inventor Joseph Nicéphore Niépce, entitled “View from the Window at Le Gras,” which was printed in 1827.
 But the actual photograph — the object made by Niépce — can be seen at the Harry Ransom Center on the campus of The University of Texas in Austin.

 As shown below, the actual print is very faint, barely visible in person.
 It’s made of a pewter plate coated with bitumen.
-The image was made using the camera obscura technique, exposed to a pinhole of sunlight for hours.
+The image was made using the camera obscura technique, exposed through a pinhole of sunlight for several days.

 Visit the Harry Ransom Center